Cog-Creators/Red-DiscordBot/SECURITY.md

 ## Supported Versions

 The table below explains the current state of our versions.
-Currently only version 3.4 and higher are supported and receive security updates.
+Currently, only version 3.4 and higher are supported and receive security updates.
 Versions lower than 3.4 are considered End of Life and will not receive any security updates.